xromad/projectEulerGo/README.md

 # projectEuler
-The collection of my answers in 'go'
+The collection of my answers to Project Euler https://projecteuler.net/archives in 'go' aka 'golang'

+## Projects
-* common - a set of common utilities that I have so I don't have to keep recreating them
+* common - a set of common utilities so I don't have to keep recreating them
 * eqGen - just playing around
 * palenPrime - playing with palendrome primes and emirp primes

-## Projects
 1. fizzbuzz
 2. evenFibonacci
 3. primeFactors